tdhopper/tdhopper.com/content/post/2017-03-06-some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs.md

 slug: some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs
 aliases: [/blog/2017/Mar/06/some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs/]
 featured: True
-description: In the last five years, I've clearly interviewed for a lot of data science jobs, and I've also been turned down for a lot of data science job.
-I've spent a good bit of time reflecting on why I wasn't offered this job or that.
-Several folks have asked me if I had any advice to share on the experience, and I hope to offer that here.
+description: I've interviewed for a lot of data science jobs, and I've also been turned down for a lot of data science job.
+These are my reflections.
+Thumbnail: /uploads/rejected.jpg

 ---

 > 👉 The decision was close, but the team has decided to keep looking for someone who might have more direct neural net experience.